njmaeff/firebase-docker/src/firebase-auth-admin/readme.md

 ## Development

-Start the `firebase.local` service in the root directory to use the emulators.
+Start the `firebase` service in the root directory to use the emulators.